CraftAndCode/alien-pet/alienpet.md

 ```

 ## Step 6
 Completed all the tasks?
 Awesome!
+Download the code to your Micro:bit and check the new behavior!